Fatemehkiasaveh/TechWithWarriors/README.md

 # Machine Learning Internship Tasks

 This repository contains the implementation of various machine learning tasks completed during the Machine Learning Internship at TechWithWarriors.
-Each task is implemented using different machine-learning techniques and datasets.
+Each task is implemented using different machine learning techniques and datasets.

 ## Task 01: Linear Regression Model for House Price Prediction